Ryan-W-Comerford/OptionsCLI/README.md

-# OptStrat
+# OptionsCLI (IN-PROGRESS)

-Python-based app to find options contracts that adhere to a configured strategy using Poylgon.io data.
+CLI to find options contracts that adhere to a configured strategy using a Python-based framework and Poylgon.io data.

 ## SUPPORTED STRATEGIES